Register Login

 SELECT NAME FROM V$EVENT_NAME;

-You can obtain a short description of the three parameters relevant for an event using:
+You can obtain a short description of the three parameters relevant to an event using:

 SELECT PARAMETER1, PARAMETER2, PARAMETER3 FROM V$EVENT_NAME